Lisongte/Intelligent-Robot-Path-Planning-and-Control-on-ROS/README.md

 # Intelligent Robot Path Planning and Control on ROS

-A ROS-based intelligent mobile robot navigation project for **map generation, occupancy grid construction, global path planning, path tracking, and visualization in RViz**.

-This project builds a complete navigation pipeline for a differential-drive mobile robot under ROS, including:
+This is a ROS-based intelligent mobile robot navigation project for **occupancy grid construction, global path planning, path tracking, and visualization in RViz**, and will be applied to real-world robots.
+This project builds a complete navigation pipeline for a differential-drive mobile robot under ROS.

-* environment map publishing
-* occupancy grid generation
-* A* global path planning & optimization
-* robot path tracking controller
-* RViz visualization

----

 # Project Structure